vechain/vechain-sdk-js-tutorial/src/2.Bloom_Filter/BloomPart1.md

 console.log(bloomFilter.isEqual(hexBloomFilter));
 ```

-Being objects of the VeChain Data Model, the Bloom filters made in this exercise provides the
+Being objects of the VeChain Data Model, the Bloom filters made in this lesson provides the
 `.bi` property to represent the array of bytes as JS `bigint` expression.

 An array of bytes can be always represented as a `bigint` expression.